Gallions Reach DLR station

-Gallions Reach DLR station is a station on the Docklands Light Railway (DLR) in the Royal Docks area of east London.
+Gallions Reach DLR station is a station on the Docklands Light Railway (DLR) in the North Woolwich area of east London.
 It serves the recent residential developments around Royal Albert Dock.
 The station is located on the DLR's Beckton branch, between Cyprus and Beckton stations.
 It is in London fare zone 3.

 The crossover junction north of the station, which is normally used for trains from the west going to Beckton DLR depot, can also be used for trains from Beckton and Poplar to reverse.
-This is the easternmost station on the DLR, as Beckton is actually further west.
+This is the easternmost station on the DLR, as Beckton is actually to the west of Gallions Reach.

 Similar to other stations on the Beckton branch, the platforms have not been extended to accommodate 3-car trains, with selective door operation being used instead.